hlf20010508/driver-monitor-system/README.md

 ## Environment
 - Train Lightweight-Openpose on Kaggle
-- Train ST-GCN on PC with CPU (training on GPU is not recommend, even slower than CPU)
+- Train ST-GCN on PC with CPU (training on GPU is not recommended which is even slower than on CPU)

 Kaggle Notebook is [here](https://www.kaggle.com/code/hlf2001/driver-monitor)